 The District’s fiscal year is from July 1 until June 30.
-The Superintendent shall present to the School Board, no later than the first regular meeting in August, a tentative budget with appropriate explanation.
-This budget shall represent the culmination of an ongoing long range planning process for the District’s educational program.
-The District’s budget shall be entered upon the Illinois State Board of Education’s “School District Budget Form.”
-To the extent possible, the tentative budget shall be balanced as defined by the State Board of Education guidelines.
-The Superintendent shall complete a tentative deficit reduction plan if one is required by the State Board of Education guidelines.
+The Superintendent shall present to the Board, no later than the first regular meeting in August, a tentative budget with appropriate explanation.
+This budget shall represent the culmination of an ongoing process of planning for the fiscal support needed for the District’s educational program.
+The District’s budget shall be entered upon the Ill.
+State Board of Education’s (ISBE) “School District Budget Form.”
+To the extent possible, the tentative budget shall be balanced as defined by ISBE guidelines.
+The Superintendent shall complete a tentative deficit reduction plan if one is required by ISBE guidelines.

 Preliminary Adoption Procedures

-After receiving the Superintendent’s proposed budget, the School Board sets the date, place, and time for:
+After receiving the Superintendent’s proposed budget, the Board sets the date, place, and time for: